 What is the status of vaccinations in Tanzania?

-Mainland Tanzania has received a little over 1 million doses of the single jab Johnson & Johnson vaccine thanks to a generous donation by the United States while Zanzibar Island has received the Sputnik and Sinovac Vaccine.
+Mainland Tanzania has received a little over 1 million doses of the single jab Johnson & Johnson vaccine thanks to a generous donation by the United States in July 2021 while Zanzibar Island has received the Sputnik and Sinovac Vaccines.
+In October 2021, China donated 1.5 million Sinopharm vaccine does to Tanzania.
 Additional doses have been ordered and are expected later this year.
-Currently individuals working in the tourism industry are being prioritized including safari guides and the various staff that work in the tourist hotels, camps and restaurants.
-By the end of September we anticipate that roughly 95% of the staff that work in the Northern Tanzania safari circuit to be fully vaccinated.
-Again, all of our safari guides, transfer drivers and meet and greet staff have now been fully vaccinated.
+Tanzania intends to vaccinate at least 60% of its population in 2022.

-The travel advisory was issued due to Covid-19.
+The U.S. has issued various travel advisories since the beginning of the pandemic.
 To put things in perspective, the U.S. currently has a level 4 travel advisory in place due to Covid-19 and most of the countries in the world have been put on either a level 3 or level 4 travel advisory.
-Please refer to the CDC Travelers Map

 Has the travel advisory impacted your safaris?